Batavi (Germanic tribe): Origins

 Writing in about 100 AD Tacitus reported that the Batavi, who he described as the most valorous of all the peoples (gentes) on the Rhine, had originally been a part of the Chatti.
-According to Tacitus, domestic strife (seditione domestica) forced the Batavi to move away from the other Chatti.
+According to him, domestic strife (seditione domestica) forced the Batavi to move away from the other Chatti.
 He also emphasized that they had a privileged and old alliance (antiquae societatis) with Rome.
-It is however not clear exactly either when and how the Romans first came into contact with either the Batavi, or the Chatti, or when the Chatto-Batavian elite first settled in the Rhine delta.
-One early possibility is that it was Julius Caesar himself who settled the Batavi in the delta, although he never clearly mentioned either the Chatti nor the Batavi in his accounts of his conquest of the region in 58–52 BC.
+It is however not clear exactly either when or how the Romans first came into contact with either the Batavi, or the Chatti, or when the Chatto-Batavian elite first settled in the Rhine delta.
+More generally, because Tacitus implies that they settled on the Rhine with the understanding of the Romans, it is believed that they settled there some time between about 55 BC in the time of Caesar's wars, and about 12 BC when the Roman's themselves established a based in the Batavian region.

+It is possible that Julius Caesar himself settled the Batavi in the delta, although he never clearly mentioned either the Chatti or the Batavi in his accounts of his conquest of the region in 58–52 BC.
 It has even been argued that the Chatto-Batavian settlement could have even happened before Caesar's arrival in the region.
-More generally, because Tacitus implies that they settled in the Rhine, with the understanding of the Romans, it is believed that they settled there some time between 55 BC in the time of Caesar's wars, and 12 BC.
-By 12 BC the Romans had established their own military settlement near present day Nijmegen in Batavian territory, which was used as a base by the Roman prince and general Drusus the Elder.
-Evidence suggests that the first Roman settlements at Nijmegen began between 19 and 17 BC, corresponding roughly with the second governorship of Gaul by Agrippa's, the son-in-law of Augustus, although the new Batavian elite may have settled in Batavia before the Romans established their own base in the region.

 Although Caesar did not report the location of the Chatti in his time many historians believe they lived in the same region where they would later live in the first century AD, approximately corresponding to the modern German state of Hesse.
-In support of this, there is evidence that the Batavi began producing a new coinage based off one earlier made earlier at the oppidum on the Dünsberg in Hesse, which subsequently became less active.
+In support of this, there is evidence that the Batavi began producing a new coinage based on one made earlier at the oppidum on the Dünsberg in Hesse, which subsequently became less active.
 On the basis of this coin evidence, Lanting and van der Plicht argue that the Batavian settlement must have happened about 40 BC, which would correspond to the first governorship of Agrippa in Gaul.
-On the other hand, Petrikovits argued that the Chatti must originally have lived closer to Batavia, and also been forced to move.
-He noted how Dio Cassius wrote that the Chatti, like the Batavi, were assigned land by the Romans.
-He also noted that in the Lower Rhine region not only the Batavi and Cananefates had a likely connection to the Chatti, but also the Chattuarii, who lived east of Batavia, and whose name means "holders/inhabitants of Chatti-land".
+In contrast, Petrikovits argued that the Chatti must originally have lived closer to Batavia, and that the whole people, not only the Batavians, had been forced to move under pressure from Suebian movements into the area as reported by Caesar.
+As evidence he noted that Dio Cassius wrote that the Chatti, like the Batavi, were assigned land by the Romans.
+He also noted that in the Lower Rhine region that the name of the Chattuarii, who lived east of Batavia, means "holders/inhabitants of Chatti-land".
+He therefore argued that they represented newcomers into the area.